MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-android.md

 Now you can start the remote desktop connection directly from your home screen by tapping it.

 > [!NOTE]
-> If you rename the desktop connection in the Remote Desktop client, the label of this pinned remote desktop will not update.
+> If you rename the desktop connection in the Remote Desktop client, its pinned label won't update.

 ## Manage general app settings